ThakurSaAbhay/Snake-game/README.md

 # Snake-game
-Snake game made on java
+A classic snake game made using java.